mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Energy minimizer
 ----------------

-.. container:: justify

 Here the steepest descent method is used.
 First, the initial energy of the system and maximum force are measured.
 Then, a set of new positions for the atoms is tested.
 The energy of the new configuration is compared to the initial energy, and the new position is either accepted or rejected based on energy criteria.

 .. code-block:: python